-- Java Message Service is an API that is part of JEE (Java enterprise edtion) for sending messages between two or more clients.
+- Java Message Service is an API that is part of JEE (Java enterprise edtion) for sending messages between two or more clients written in Java.

 - JMS providers: OpenMQ (glassfish’s default), HornetQ(Jboss), and ActiveMQ etc.

-- AMQP is protocal between a messaging client and messaging server.
+- AMQP is protocol between a messaging client and messaging server.

 - It support four models: direct, fanout, topic and headers.

 - A number of implementation different message broker on AMQP : RabbitMQ (open source message broker which uses AMQP standard).

 - AMQP is language independent, e.g. RabbitMQ written in Erlang language

 - AMQP can queue and rout messages.
 It can go P-2-P (One-2-One), publish/subscribe, and some more, in a manner of reliability and secured way.